KarlGW/azfunc/README.md

     * `ctx.Log().Info()` for info level logs.
     * `ctx.Log.Error()` for error level logs.
 * `ctx.Binding("<binding-name>")` - Provides access to the binding by name.
 If the binding it hasn't been provided together with the function at registration, it will created (will work as long as a binding with that same name is defined in the functions `function.json`)
-* `ctx.Err()` - Gets the error (mulitple errors if they are wrapped) of the context.
+* `ctx.Err()` - Get the error set to the context.
 * `ctx.SetError(err)` - Set an error to the context.
-This will signal to the underlying host that an error has occured and the execution will be deemed a failure.
+This will signal to the underlying host that an error has occured and the execution will count as a failure.
 Use this followed by a `return` in the provided function to represent an "unrecoverable" error and exit early.

 ##### Error handling